• Skip to primary navigation

 This naan bread needs about an hour to rise once, so make sure you plan accordingly.
 We will walk through how to make naan step-by-step, and don't forget to watch the video.

-To begin, combine water yeast and honey in the bowl of a standing mixer fitted with the dough hook or in a large mixing bowl.
+Begin this recipe by combining the water yeast and honey in the bowl of a standing mixer fitted with the dough hook or in a large mixing bowl.
 Let sit until foamy.

 Once foamy, add milk, yogurt and olive oil to the yeast mixture and stir to combine.